PearlCoastal/DecisionTree-SVM_comparison/README.md

 Because entropy is the expected value of information amount, so when entropy is high, its difficule to seperate, while entropy is low, its good.

-So the criterion choose entropy in order to measure the quality or a split.
+So the criterion choose entropy in order to measure the quality of a split.

 Then using plot function to train the tree.